trstringer/psqlcm/README.md

    psqlcm [global options] command [command options]

 COMMANDS:
+   new                  New connection
-   login     Login and save credentials list, ls  List all available connections show      Show a connection string delete    Remove a cached connection help, h   Shows a list of commands or help for one command
+   list, ls             List all available connections show                 Show a connection string delete, del, remove  Remove a cached connection set-current          Set a connection as current help, h              Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help